 A/Prof Brian McCaughan, a renowned cardiothoracic surgeon with a career-long commitment and passion for the management of thoracic malignancies, is also Chairman of the Clinical Excellence Commission and the Agency for Clinical Innovation, and a Clinical Associate Professor at the University of Sydney.
 His clinical career spans 40 years at Royal Prince Alfred Hospital and Concord Hospital.

-Dr Briony Scott is an Australian educator and columnist, and the principal at Wenona School in Sydney’s North Shore.
+Dr Briony Scott is an Australian educator and columnist, and the principal at Wenona School in North Sydney.
 Dr Scott has a Masters and Doctorate in Education from the University of Sydney, specialising in girls’ education; the utilisation of technology in the classroom; and non-government school funding policy.
-She joined the Lifehouse board in 2019.